leafsphp/docs/src/community/team.md

 <br/>
 <br/>

-If you're interested in maintaining Leaf, our modules or any leaf package or the official documentation, please send an email to `mickdd22@gmail.com`
+If you're interested in maintaining Leaf, our modules or any leaf package or the official documentation, please send an email to `mickdd22@gmail.com` or text us on twitter `@leafphp`

 <br/>
 <br/>